COLORADO FISHING REPORT

 The most current, accurate Colorado fishing reports and information are key to a good day on the water.
 In addition to providing quality Colorado fishing reports, we also supply real-time streamflow data.
 To see a detailed fishing report for a specific river, and view it's real-time streamflow, simply click on a river from the lists below.
 Looking for general Colorado fly fishing and lake information?
 Visit our General River Information

-Our fall 2016 guide school is sold out.
-Our tentative spring 2017 guide school dates are Sunday, April 23 - Saturday, April 29th.
-For more info about our school, give us a call at 970-262-2878 or drop us an email at firstname.lastname@example.org.
+Our spring 2017 guide school will be held from Sunday, April 23 - Saturday, April 29th.
+We have 4 spots remaining.
+For more info about our school, give us a call at 970-262-2878 or drop us an email at email@example.com.

 Mysis Shrimp are still on the menu, especially in the morning and the evening.
 But flies imitating tiny midges and small mayflies have generally been more productive.

-We are seeing occasional, light Blue Wing Olive hatches in town on some of the gray, rainy days.
-Midges are also hatching most afternoons.
+We are seeing occasional, light intensity Blue Wing Olive hatches in town on some of the gray, rainy days.
+Midges are also hatching some afternoons.
 If you travel down river 15 miles or so, you will likely run into better Blue Wing Olive activity.

 Unless it is cloudy, we haven't seen many fish feeding on the surface during the day.
 Most of the action has been subsurface.
 That said, you can sometimes entice a trout or two to eat a size 14-18 Elk Hair Caddis, a size 14 Amy's Ant or a size 14-18 Parachute Adams.
 As a general rule-of-thumb, the late evenings and the overcast days hold the greatest possibility of finding fish willing to eat on the surface.
 But don't expect to find "lights-out" dry fly fishing on the Blue River in Silverthorne on a consistent basis.